jwhite37/csc253Midterm/README.md

 Notice that to PyCodeObject’s knowledge, there is nothing like global.
 All it knows at the moment is its local variables, even these local ones are not yet bound to some value, they are just symbols.

-The interesting part here is the PyCodeObject.co_code, which is the actual byte code of the add function in the source.
+The interesting part here is the `PyCodeObject.co_code`, which is the actual byte code of the add function in the source.

 ```